ESMValGroup/ESMValCore/doc/esmvalcore/preprocessor.rst

-Missing (masked) values can be a nuisance especially when dealing with multimodel ensembles and having to compute multimodel statistics; different numbers of missing data from dataset to datest may introduce biases and artifically assign more weight to the datasets that have less missing data.
-This is handled in ESMValTool via the missing values masks: two types of such masks are available: one for the multimodel case and another for the single model case.
+Missing (masked) values can be a nuisance especially when dealing with multimodel ensembles and having to compute multimodel statistics; different numbers of missing data from dataset to dataset may introduce biases and artifically assign more weight to the datasets that have less missing data.
+This is handled in ESMValTool via the missing values masks: two types of such masks are available, one for the multimodel case and another for the single model case.

 The multimodel missing values mask (``mask_fillvalues``) is a preprocessor step